(first posted 10/4/2016) There were three primary reasons Ford spent (and lost) a whole lot of money on the Continental Mark II:

 The development team in addition to Reinhart was Gordon Buehrig, Chief Body Engineer, and Harley Copp, Chief Engineer.
 There was a push to make the Conti a unibody, but Copp vetoed that, as he felt there was too much risk given the lofty goals of the project and the limited time and resources.

 It’s sometimes difficult to get a sense of its size from pictures, as the Mark II was deceptively large.
 It sat on a 126″ long wheelbase, the same as the big Lincoln sedans, but its frame was different to allow a lower body height.
 It pioneered the “cowbelly” design frame that bowed out around the floor pans.
-A somewhat watered-down approach was also used in the new 1957 Fords and Mercuries, but not until 1965 would Ford use a proper and similar perimeter frame that made maximum use of the resulting floor space.
+A somewhat watered-down approach was also used in the new 1957 Fords and Mercuries, but not until 1965 would Ford use a genuine perimeter frame that made maximum use of the resulting floor space.
 Overall length was 218.4″, width was 77.5″, and height was 56.3″.
 The really big numbers were its weight: 4,825 lbs; 5,190 lbs with air conditioning, the only significant option available, for a whopping $595.

-The Mark used Lincoln’s drive train and suspension, but there were refinements and extensive quality checks. the front suspension included special temperature-sensitive shocks.
-The engines and other mechanical components were built to the highest standards, and there is some conflicting information as to whether the engines were actually partially disassembled after an initial run-in, and checked for tolerances; or not.
-The body assembly involved extensive hand work, with multiple coats along with hand sanding and buffing.
+The Mark used Lincoln’s drive train and suspension, but there were refinements and extensive quality checks.
+The front suspension included special temperature-sensitive shocks.
+The engines and other mechanical components were built to the highest standards, and there is some conflicting information as to whether the engines were actually partially disassembled after an initial run-in, and checked for tolerances, or not.
+The body assembly involved extensive hand work, with multiple paint coats along with hand sanding and buffing.
 And Ford built a special assembly facility for the Mark at Wixom, MI, which would be used for other high end Ford products for many decades to come.

 In a somewhat retrograde move, the windshield was actually moved closer the the driver, to make the hood longer as well as to improve visibility.
 We can only imagine such a thing nowadays.

-Consistant with the general design theme, the dash was rather sparse, with an instrument pod mounted off-center on the dash.
+Consistent with the general design theme, the dash was rather sparse, with an instrument pod mounted off-center on the dash.
 HVAC controls were down low, with airplane throttle-type levers.
 Materials and components were all of the very finest available.
 Due to the low floor, seating was still reasonably high and comfortable.

 The extreme attention paid to material and component quality and their assembly has become legendary.
 100% of all parts sent by suppliers were inspected/tested to spec.
 Rejection rates were high, and some suppliers struggled to meet the expectations.
 Ford was determined to build the Mark to Rolls-Royce standards, regardless of the cost.

 Under that long hood sat the Lincoln 368 cubic inch (6.0 L) large Y-Block V8, dressed up for the occasion.
 Output was rated at 285 hp.
 Performance?
 Adequate, or not, depending on your expectations.
-Although top speed was timed at 118 mph by tester Floyd Clymer, sprints were not the Mark’s thing at all; 0-60 took a luxurious 16 seconds.
+Although top speed was timed at 118 mph by Floyd Clymer, sprints were not the Mark’s thing at all; 0-60 took a luxurious 16 seconds.
 The 1957 version lost one of its frame reinforcements and gained 15 hp in an effort to perk things up a wee bit.
 Handling was safe and predictable, given the times.
 Brakes were not a particular strong suit.
 But the Mark was a comfortable, solid and quiet cruiser, which given its weight, should not be a surprise.

 William Ford could rightly be proud of his new baby, but it turned out to be quite a bit more expensive to build than its original projected price of some $8,000.
 The asking price in the end was just shy of $10,000 ($9,695), something yet unheard of in the post war era.
 Adjusted for inflation, that comes to $88k in 2015 dollars, but that doesn’t tell the full story of its price.